How to Lubricate Rubber Bushings

 How to lubricate rubber bushings

-Getting the lubricant to work properly might be a bit hard.
+Getting the lubricant to work properly might be a bit tricky.
 To lubricate the rubber bushing in your car, first you need to remove the bolt holding the component with the bushing.
 This should be relatively easy to see on the chassis underneath the car.
 Here is a step-by-step guide of how to lubricate rubber bushings:

 If you want to read similar articles to How to Lubricate Rubber Bushings, we recommend you visit our Car Maintenance and Repair category.